Public sector finances, UK: March 2025

 Central government borrowing

-Central government forms the largest part of the public sector and includes HM Revenue and Customs, the Department of Health and Social Care, the Department for Education, and the Ministry of Defence.
+Central government forms the largest part of the public sector and includes government departments such as HM Revenue and Customs (HMRC), the Department of Health and Social Care, the Department for Work and Pensions, the Department for Education, and the Ministry of Defence, as well as other government agencies.

-The relationship between central government’s receipts and expenditure is an important determinant of public sector borrowing.
-In March 2024, central government borrowed £11.9 billion, £7.0 billion less than in March 2023.
+The relationship between central government's receipts and expenditure is an important determinant of public sector net borrowing.
+Central government borrowed £16.2 billion in March 2025; this compares with £16.4 billion borrowed by the whole public sector.

-• compulsory social contributions (largely National Insurance contributions) increased by £0.1 billion to £17.4 billion
+• compulsory social contributions decreased by £0.3 billion to £17.7 billion

 A detailed breakdown of central government income is presented in our Public sector current receipts: Appendix D dataset.

-• central government departmental spending on goods and services increased by £2.2 billion to £36.2 billion, as inflation increased running costs
+• central government departmental spending on goods and services increased by £3.2 billion to £39.6 billion, as pay rises and inflation increased running costs

-• interest payable on central government debt increased by £0.4 billion to £2.5 billion, largely because the interest payable on index-linked gilts rises and falls with the Retail Prices Index
+• central government debt interest payable increased by £1.3 billion to £4.3 billion, largely because the interest payable on index-linked gilts rises and falls with the Retail Prices Index (RPI)

 Interest payable on central government debt

-Capital uplift was negative in March 2024, with a reduction of £1.6 billion reflecting the 0.3% decrease in the RPI between December 2023 and January 2024.
-This decreased the capital uplift on the three-month lagged index-linked gilts (as shown on the UK Debt Management Office website), which make up around three-quarters of the index-linked gilt stock.
+Capital uplift was minus £0.6 billion in March 2025, largely reflecting the 0.1% decrease in the RPI between December 2024 and January 2025.
+This decreased the capital uplift on the three-month lagged index-linked gilts which make up around 95% of the index-linked gilt stock.

 For further details of our approach, see our Calculation of interest payable on government gilts methodology.